shorepine/tulipcc/docs/getting_started.md

    - Music demo: `run('xanadu')`
    - Other utlities: `run('wordpad')`, `run('buttons')`.
  - The code for all of these are available, for you to modify or learn from.
 We ship a copy of `drums`, `voices` and `juno6` as `my_drums`, `my_voices`, `my_juno6` in `/sys/ex` if you want to edit those.
 The official versions are read-only and you can't mess them up!
  - If you've got MIDI plugged in, try playing a note!
 Tulip boots with Juno-6 patch #0 on MIDI Channel 1.
 You can use the `voices` app to change that assignment.
+If you want your MIDI knobs / sliders to control things like the Juno-6 parameters in `run('juno6')`, run DAn's script to learn the sliders and update the midi mapping: `world.download('learn_midi_codes.py','dpwe')`
  - Try `world.download('mc_dance')` or `world.download('periodic2')` for some neat things by the Tulip community.

 Your next stop: [check out the API for making your own music, games, graphics and writing with Tulip.](tulip_api.md)